-AWS Server less approach lets you built applications and backend services without the requirement to provision any servers.
-With “pay as you use” model using AWS server less platforms you only pay for what you use.
+Looking for a guide to application development in cloud computing?
+AWS Server less approach lets you build applications and backend services without the requirement to provision any servers.
+With the “pay as you use” model using AWS server less platforms you only pay for what you use.

 - Applications built with server less requires no server management.
 This, in turn, means no software to install.